earino/WalkingTourPlanner/backend/LINKEDIN_POST_FINAL.md

 **Discoveries:**
 - Spelling variations: "Wat Sadeu Muang Inthakin" → Google knows it as "Wat Inthakhin Sadue Muang" (words completely reordered!)
-- Duplicates: "Wat Sai Moon Myanmar" and "Wat Sai Moon Muang" = SAME temple at exact coordinates
 - Non-temples: "Wat Yuparaj Wittayalai" = high school, not a temple!
 - Outside moat: Many temples from the original list were legitimately outside the boundaries

 **Final count:** 31 verified temples (from 76 original) - all manually validated.
+Where manually validated means I copy/pasted the name into google, queried, minimally investigated that it was a temple in Chiang Mai, and told Claude we could continue.

 ## Part 3: The Traveling Salesman Problem 🧮